What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 Are there differences in how each agency manages their SBIR/STTR program?

 Absolutely, and you should always check the individual agency websites (see Helpful Links) for exact information and instructions.
-Differences include the amount of available funding and award amounts, R&D topic areas, number and timing of solicitations, payment types & schedules, review process (internal or external), type of award (grant or contract).
+Differences include the amount of available funding and award amounts, R&D topic areas, the number and timing of solicitations, payment schedules, the application review process (internal or external), type of award (grant or contract).

 What are the specifics on internal vs. external proposal review?

 Internal review is done by panels composed of agency personnel.
 Agencies that review internally include the Dept. of Defense and the Dept. of Homeland Security.
-The National Institutes of Health and the National Science Foundation use external panels of experts from appropriate fields to do proposal reviews.
-Agency personnel do not score applications, but they manage the process.
+The National Institutes of Health and the National Science Foundation use so-called “peer review,” that is external panels of technical experts.

 What is the difference between grants and contracts?

 A grant is an agreement to accomplish something for the public good in exchange for money, property or services.
-Specific topics for grants are typically investigator initiated and are available through DHHS (NIH, CDC, FDA, ACF), NSF, USDA, DOE, and DED.
+Specific topics for grants are typically investigator-initiated.
+Agencies awarding grants are: HHS (NIH, CDC, FDA, ACF), NSF, USDA, and DOE.

 A contract is an agreement to provide a product or service that is of direct benefit to the awarding agency.
 Contracting agencies offer topics for response, typically with an 8-12 wk. window.
-Contracting agencies include DoD, DHS, EPA, DOT, NASA, DOC, DED.
-DHHS (5% $$).
+Contracting agencies include DOD, DHS, EPA, DOT, NASA, DOC, ED and NIH (~5% of their overall SBIR budget).

 How long will I have to wait after I submit my proposal to find out if I will receive funding?